elmmahboubi/redirectpush/README.md

 1. In your Vercel dashboard, go to your project settings
 2. Navigate to "Domains"
-3. Add `go.happydeel.com` as a custom domain
+3. Add your custom domain
-4. Update your DNS settings to point to Vercel:
+4. Update your DNS settings to point to Vercel
-   - Add a CNAME record: `go` → `cname.vercel-dns.com`

 ### 3. Environment Variables in Vercel